pcav/courses/Contents.rst

   * manually (classified, gradual, random)
   * using templates (SLD, QML, QLR)

+* Tables of attributes

+  * basic SQL (for feature selection)
-* Tables of attributes.
-Turn a table into a geographic layer
+  * turn a table into a geographic layer

 * Actions
 * Usage of template projects [check the available ``Import_QGIS_Settings.bat`` with refinements]
 * How to use GPS units in QGIS